 For example, if a fund consists of 50% listed equity and 50% fixed income and accounts for 10% of a signatory’s total AUM, it should be reported as 5% listed equity and 5% fixed income.

-If your organisation completed reporting in 2023, you will automatically see your previous responses prefilled in the Reporting Tool and highlighted in an amber box.
+If your organisation completed reporting in 2023 or 2024, you will automatically see your previous responses prefilled in the Reporting Tool and highlighted in an amber box.

-Signatories will need to check and confirm each prefilled answer for accuracy in the tool, by clicking save, or save and continue, before submitting their 2024 reports and will be able to make amendments to their answers where necessary.
+Signatories will need to check and confirm each prefilled answer for accuracy in the tool, by clicking “save”, or “save and continue”, before submitting their 2025 reports.
+Signatories will be able to make amendments to their answers where necessary.

-We encourage signatories to start preparing offline before the reporting window opens in May, using their 2023 Transparency Reports and the Indicator Changes Guide to identify where they might need to amend their prefilled answers or where indicators will not be prefilled.
+We encourage signatories to start preparing offline before the reporting window opens in May, using their 2023 or 2024 Transparency Reports and the Indicator Changes Guide to identify where they may need to amend their prefilled answers or where indicators will not be prefilled.

 How does the PRI tailor the Reporting Framework for different types of investors?

-The Reporting Framework is practice and activity relevant.
-Therefore, when reporting, only the relevant asset class-specific modules and indicators will be unlocked and assessed in the Reporting Tool, depending on the AUM distribution and practices of each signatory.
+The ‘Logic’ within the Reporting Framework will only unlock the asset class-specific modules and indicators that are relevant, depending on the signatory’s AUM distribution and practices.

 Can asset owners choose to voluntarily report on their internally managed assets through the asset class modules?